MUCodeAcademy/MidlandCode-C13/Module 5 - Backend and Database Design/Week 2/Day 3 - Wednesday/Review.md

 6. What function arguments are available to Express JS route handlers / middleware and what are they?

-7. How would you set a status and send a response?
+7. How would you send a response?

 8. Will the following code cause any errors if a user went to that route?
 Explain why or why not.